-All though the Study Area is near the geographic center of Greater Boston, major transportation corridors such as the Massachusetts Turnpike (I-90) and the MBTA Commuter Rail pass through the Study Area without stopping, limiting regional access.
-The area boasts a number of regional amenities including open the space of the Charles River Reservation, neighborhood parks, employment and commercial centers such as Brighton Center and Allston Village, and institutions including a number of hospitals and universities.
+Although the Study Area is near the geographic center of Greater Boston, major transportation corridors such as the Massachusetts Turnpike (I-90) and the MBTA Commuter Rail pass through the Study Area without stopping, limiting regional access.
+The area boasts a number of regional amenities including the Charles River Reservation, neighborhood parks, employment and commercial centers such as Brighton Center and Allston Village, and institutions that include a number of hospitals and universities.
 The economic, environmental, and transportation context are all very important in determining the appropriate character and uses within the Study Area.